May 17th 2018

 Nutritional therapist and author of The Gut Makeover, Jeannette Hyde explains how…

 The kilo and a half of bacteria in our guts, the “microbiome” has been linked with controlling our weight, immune system, digestive, skin and brain health.
 This means it’s really important to keep it in good shape and flourishing.
 So what can you do to manipulate it without forking out on expensive probiotic supplements or drinks?
 It’s really easy.
 Here's how.

 1) Rotate your veg

 Try to eat masses of a variety of veg and some fruit every day.
 The fibre and plant chemicals in the colours provide food for the good bacteria in your gut and help it to flourish.
 You don’t have to focus on expensive ones, it can be any you like, and can afford.
-At this time of year, root vegetables such as beetroots, carrots, swede, and parsnips make lovely tray roasts or soups.
 The main thing to remember is to rotate round and don’t stick on one food.
 So if you have been having avocado (which can be expensive) with your eggs every day, try making different omelettes across your week.
 For example, rotate around your onions - red, or yellow, or white, or spring.
 Think about rotating around other veg such as spinach, courgettes, peppers, leeks and mushrooms.
 Keep life interesting!

 2) Don't bin your stalks

 Parts of vegetables and fruit we usually chuck in the bin are potentially the most beneficial for our microbiome.
 Did you know that the stalks of broccoli and cauliflowers and the core of pineapples are all super good for the gut?
 Broccoli and cauliflower stalks contain types of fibre which can’t be digested in the upper part of the digestive system and survive all the way to the colon, where the biggest amount of gut bacteria thrive, and provide food for the bacteria there to have a party on and make you healthy.